Connect with others who understand.

 Arthroplasty

-Arthroplasty is a joint replacement surgery, often done for the hip, knee, shoulder, and elbow.
-Joint replacement may be recommended if joint pain and damage prevent you from accomplishing simple daily activities like walking or getting in and out of chairs.
+Arthroplasty is a joint replacement surgery, often done for the hip, knee, shoulder, or elbow.
+Joint replacement may be recommended if joint pain is very intense and if the joint is so severely damaged and deformed that it does not allow you to perform simple daily activities like walking or getting in and out of chairs.

 During an arthroplasty, a surgeon replaces the affected joint with a prosthesis (artificial joint) made out of metal, plastic, or ceramic.
 The artificial joint mimics the movement and mobility of a natural joint.
 Examples of arthroplasty include a total knee replacement and a total hip replacement.
 The joints of the fingers can also be replaced to straighten out the fingers.

-Results of an arthroplasty tend to last longer than those of a synovectomy, and may reduce the need for medication.
-Artificial joints can last 15 to 20 years, but the Arthritis Foundation notes that if artificial joints wear out, they might need to be replaced with a joint revision surgery.
+Results of an arthroplasty tend to last longer than those of a synovectomy and may reduce the need for medication.
+Artificial joints can last 15 to 20 years, but if artificial joints wear out, they might need to be replaced through a joint revision surgery.

 Arthrodesis